tumelohq/documentation/Getting_Started/README.md

 ### Step 2 - Changing Password

-The first time you access the API, the temporary password must be changed for a strong password set by you.
-A detailed explanation of this one-time process is given [Authentication](../Authentication/README.md) guide.
+The first time you access the API, the temporary password we have assigned must be changed for a strong password set by you.
+A detailed explanation of this one-time process can be found in the [Authentication](../Authentication/README.md) guide.

 Now you have set a strong password on your API user account you're ready to start making API requests!